 The ultimate measure of good health is energy and vitality.
 While these assessments are purely subjective, it’s an important signal of overall health.
 Of course, if a dog’s appetite is poor, no diet can help.
 What did our customers have to say about energy and appetite?

-Over 44% reported their dog’s energy level was “very improved” or “improved” after going plant-based.
-41% saw an improvement in appetite.
+Over 44% reported their dog’s energy level was “very improved” or “improved” after going plant-based.41% saw an improvement in appetite.
 There are many potential explanations for these observations.
 First, we know dogs love our food’s savory flavor.
-Next, by eliminating animal meats and animal byproducts, we’re feeding a “cleaner” diet.
+Next, by eliminating animal meats and byproducts, we’re feeding a “cleaner” diet.
 Finally, feeding a higher protein, higher dietary fiber dog food can promote leaner body mass, weight loss, and boost the immune system (don’t forget those beta-glucans!).

 Breath and Odor